DataDog/documentation/content/graphing/dashboards/template_variables.md

 * A **Default Tag** *-Optional-*:
     Default value for your Template Variable Tag Group.

-Once created, notice that you have statistic upon your template variables usage in your graphs.
+Once created, notice that you have statistics upon your template variables usage in your graphs.
 In the picture below, the template variable is not used in both graph of the dashboard:

 {{< img src="graphing/dashboards/template_variables/stats_tv.png" alt="statistic TV" responsive="true" popup="true" style="width:40%;">}}